plusworx/gmin/README.md

 https://developers.google.com/admin-sdk/directory/v1/get-start/getting-started is a useful resource for looking up query parameters.
 There are 'Search for' links for different objects like Users and Groups.

-## Why am I writing gmin

-* I wanted to write something in Go
-* I wanted to write something that would help me in my daily work
-* I wanted to create something that could be distributed as a single executable
-* I wanted something that was more intuitive and easier to work with for me than existing tools
-* Maybe there are other people who might benefit from gmin

 ## Installing gmin
 gmin is intended to run on Linux, Windows and MacOS for which pre-compiled binaries will be made available. gmin may run on other operating systems, but it is up to the user to test.